Piiveu/plv/nouns.md

 "a" and "an" don't excist

-If you want to make noun from verb or adjective, you give ending "-en" and remove ending "-oh" or ending "-e or -a"
+If you want to make noun from verb or adjective, you give ending "-ó" or -á" and remove ending "-oh" or ending "-e or -a"

 E.G.:

-da rinalen- love
+rinalá- love

-de gaeten- the good
+gaetó- the good

 Last letter of noun discribes gender of this noun.